daniel-le97/banned-cli/README.md

-# Banned - banned.video Content Manager
+# Banned - banned.video Content Manager - DO NOT USE THIS BRANCH I WILL BE MOVING BACK TO SQLITE

 A comprehensive command-line tool for downloading and managing content from https://banned.video.
 This tool provides an interactive Terminal User Interface (TUI) for browsing channels, fetching video metadata, and managing downloads with advanced features like recursive fetching and torrent creation.